 Other general and administrative expense for HealthStream Learning decreased \$132,000, primarily due to lower personnel costs.
 Other general and administrative expense for HealthStream Research increased \$1.7 million, primarily from the TJO acquisition and additions of other personnel.
-The unallocated corporate portion of other general and administrative expense increased \$655,000 primarily associated with increased investments in products and services to support the growth of our business.
-We expect other general and administrative expense for 2008 to increase primarily associated with the full year impact of TJO, additional personnel costs, and higher professional fees associated with our compliance with Sarbanes-Oxley.
+The unallocated corporate portion of other general and administrative expense increased \$655,000, primarily associated with increased investments in products and services to support the growth of our business.